 All it takes is one wrong tackle—sometimes at no fault of your own—to lead to a fracture of your C3, C4, or C5 vertebrae to leave you paralyzed for the rest of your life.

 It can even kill you.

 And repeated concussions leading to subtle brain damage may not be apparent while these players are 21 or 22.
-But it can lead to chronic traumatic encephalopathy (CTE) decades down the line, especially if the NFL drafts them.
+But it can lead to mental health issues and/or chronic traumatic encephalopathy (CTE) decades down the line, especially if the NFL drafts them.